 Sedum morganianum is best known as the Burro’s Tail succulent or Donkey’s Tail plant.
 It’s an excellent addition to any home as a houseplant if you have bright natural light and don’t water it too often.
-I grow mine in my garden year round, which looks great too.
+I grow mine in my garden year-round, which looks great too.

 One of the greatest things about the Burro’s Tail is how easy it is to propagate.
 The only thing tricky is the fact that the leaves fall off like crazy when you touch or prune it.
-If you’re transplanting it, I’ve shared a trick for that which minimizes the leaf drop.
+If you’re repotting it, I’ve shared a trick for that which minimizes the leaf drop.

-Pruning & Propagating My Burro’s Tail Succulent:
+Pruning and Propagating Burro’s Tail Succulent

-– Cuttings.
 The ones I took were about 16″ long but I cut them down to about 10″.

-– Pot.
 I used a 4″ grow pot with taller sides.